"WHO ARE YOU?"

 Index growled at Misaka.
 "They do!
 Magic and magicians really do exist!"

 "Yeah, yeah, magic exists."
-Misaka's dismissive tone and hand-sweeping gesture completely belied her words.
+Misaka's dismissive tone and hand-sweeping gesture completely betrayed her disbelief and undermined the sincerity of her admission.
 "So, Miss 'Magic Exists', do you have some convenient magic that'll help me track down that terrorist?"

 "I do," Index shouted, puffing out her chest.
 She then produced her cellphone and turned it on.

 The screen did not turn on.